Suprit202/Static-Web-Projects/README.md

 # Static-Web-Projects
-  -Here I create some mini static-web page projects By using HTML, CSS & Bootstrap.
+  -Here we create some mini static-web page projects By using HTML, CSS & Bootstrap.

 ## Dialog Box
  - Here we create a dialog box with 3 partition element.